Western Illinois University: Macomb Campus

 The anticipated cost, billing process, and payment plans will be shared by Billing and Receivables.
 Financial Aid will make sense of the aid process from application to award notification and disbursement, how to determine if you need help to pay your bill, where to look for it, and how to continue your aid eligibility in the future.

-Enjoy dinner with your family members.
+Enjoy college dining with your family members.
 Wear your lanyard (name tag) with your meal tickets.
 If you want any drinks or snacks for the duration of the evening, visit the C-store before returning to the union.

 University Technology (uTech) will tell you how to get connected in your room and set up your mobile devices.
 Best security practices and social responsibility related to technology will be discussed.
 You will also discover how to access technology resources.